Historic Resource designation

 Owners of designated Provincial Historic Resources may be eligible for grant funding under heritage programs and activities.

-For more information, please contact the program manager.
+For more information, contact the program manager.

 Submit application for designation

 You may submit an application to have a site evaluated for possible historic resource designation.

 Step 1.
 Contact us

 Contact the Provincial Designation Program to discuss the possible designation of a site.